IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_domain_settings.html.markdown

 ## Attribute reference

-In addition to all argument reference list, you can access the following attribute reference after your resource is created.
+In addition to the argument reference list, you can access the following attribute reference after your resource is created.

 - `certificate_status` - (String)  The value is displayed as `none`, `initializing`, `authorizing`, or `active`.